nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/understanding_and_using_the_plots.rst.txt

     Note, for the first three plot types, the percent chance of coming back versus point deficit is normally distributed.
 So when plotted on a `normal probability plot <https://en.wikipedia.org/wiki/Normal_probability_plot>`_ and :doc:`we fit
-    trend lines (e.g. fit a normal model) to the statistical data
+    trend lines (that is, fit a normal model) to the statistical data
     </analysis/methodology_forming_the_plot_trend_lines>` we can then better examine
     the lower probability events and also more easily compare different eras or situations.